atbcb/usab-uswds/_ada-guides/chapter-4-accessible-means-of-egress.md

 #### Non-Circular Cross Section and Clearance (§505.5, §505.7)

-![Handrail non-circular cross section (square with rounded corners) with 2 ¼" max. dimension, rounded edges, 4" to 6 ¼" perimeter dimension, 1 ½" clearance behind, and clearance below that is 1 ½" (less 1/8" for each ½" additional perimeter dimension.
+![Handrail non-circular cross section (square with rounded corners) with 2 ¼ inches maximum dimension, rounded edges, 4 inches to 6 ¼ inches perimeter dimension, 1 ½ inch clearance behind, and clearance below that is 1 ½ inch (less 1/8 inches for each ½ inch additional perimeter dimension.
 Note: Non-circular cross sections must have rounded edges and meet perimeter and cross-section dimensions.
 Other profiles meeting these criteria are permitted.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4ar30.jpg){: .img-large}

 ### Areas of Refuge [IBC §1007.6 (2003), §1003.2.13.5 (2000)]